thomanil/slapshot/README.md

 USAGE:
 ======

+TODO First create a write-token for the app through https://rink.hockeyapp.net/manage/auth_tokens

 From anywhere inside a valid Android project, run it like this:

 	slapshot

-Note: slapshot will ask you for Hockeyapp user credential on the initial run of the tool, and creates a dotfile with your Hockeyapp user credentials after your initial successful authentication.
+Note: slapshot will ask you for Hockeyapp write token on the initial run of the tool, and creates a dotfile with your token after your initial successful run.

 PREREQUISITES: